lawrencemq/printipy/docs/index.md

 Its aim is to give you easy, Pythonic, programmatic access to Printify's API.

+If you would like to contribute, please see the [GitHub page](https://github.com/lawrencemq/printipy).

 ## Table Of Contents

 [//]: # (1.
 [How-To Guides]&#40;how-to-guides.md&#41;)